GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

   --gcs.jdbc.batch.size GCS.JDBC.BATCH.SIZE
                         Batch size of the data means number of records wanted to insert in one round trip into JDBC Table
   --gcs.jdbc.output.url GCS.JDBC.OUTPUT.URL
-                        JDBC Driver URL to connect with consisting of username and passwprd as well --gcs.jdbc.numpartitions  GCS.JDBC.NUMPARTITIONS
+                        JDBC Driver URL to connect with consisting of username and password as well --gcs.jdbc.numpartitions  GCS.JDBC.NUMPARTITIONS
                         The maximum number of partitions that can be used for parallelism in table writing.
 Default set to 10
 ```